FOUNDER JULIE HODGSON

 - Canadian Museums Association

-As a volunteer, I’ve been on the Board of Directors of the Ottawa Arts Council and the Ottawa Community Immigrant Services Organization, and was also on the founding Board of the Coalition of New Canadians for Arts and Culture.
+I sat on the Board of Directors of the Ottawa Arts Council and the Ottawa Community Immigrant Services Organization, and was on the founding Board of the Coalition of New Canadians for Arts and Culture.

 I organized Humanitarianism through the Arts, a fundraiser for Doctors Without Borders in 2009 and 2010 at La Petite Mort Gallery, and was Guest Curator for an exhibition in 2012 at the Ottawa Arts Council entitled, A Gallery of Portraits, which featured the work of four local artists between the ages of 13 and 17.